ccsmed1/docs.kaiko.com/source/index.html.md

 ## Making Requests

-When interacting with the api:s you are expected to pass two headers:
+When interacting with the apis you are expected to pass two headers:

 * `Accept: application/json` as the apis in their default configuration respond with JSON structured responses as all our responses are in JSON format.
 * `Accept-Encoding: gzip` all our endpoints benefit from use of compression.